This website is a guide to rock formations exposed in selected National

 generalized stratigraphic sections are intended as reference for selected

-park websites included in the "3D Geology of National Parks"
+park websites included in 3D Geology of National Parks.

 The 3D Geology of National Parks website contains photographic tours of